-I finished developing this recipe a while ago, so today, it’s all pancakes and cupcakes for breakfast, gin rummy and a bánh mì picnic in the park, and dinner at my favorite pasta place.
+I finished developing this cake recipe a while ago, so today, it’s all pancakes and cupcakes for breakfast, gin rummy and a bánh mì picnic in the park, and dinner at my favorite pasta place.
 Will there be any food that doesn’t heavily feature carbs?
 Probably not!
 It’s my favorite birthday tradition!Print

 - Prep Time: 45 minutes